 Once upon a time there was a little Polish girl who wanted to be a princess.
 That little girl grew up.
-Instead of a princess, she became a lesbian webcomic author, feminist, and physical anthropologist in training.
+Instead of a princess, she became a lesbian webcomic author, feminist, and anthropologist in training.

 This is her blog.